 These fluffy baked donuts with cinnamon are light as air.
-I like to serve them with a bowl of warm cinnamon-chocolate glaze elevates these baked donuts into a decadent dessert that boarders on Spanish churros.
+I like to serve them with a bowl of warm cinnamon-chocolate glaze.
+They’re much like Spanish churros.

 Last week, one thousand donuts passed through my kitchen doors.
 In a single day!
 It was the work of 5 enthusiastic teenagers, churning out mini donuts en masse for their Big Business assignment.
-The donut marathon raged on for what felt like days, eventually pulling in extra volunteers and equipment.
+The donut marathon raged on for what felt like days, eventually pulling in extra volunteers and donut makers.
 I’m now the proud owner of 5 donut machines!

-These baked donuts are a quick and fuss-free alternative to the deep-fried method and are made with a simple one-bowl batter mixture.
-There’s no yeast, pummelling and proving involved.
+These baked donuts are a quick and fuss-free alternative to the deep-fried method and are made with a one-bowl batter mixture.
+There’s no yeast dough or proofing involved.
 I’ve used a combination of butter and vegetable oil for this recipe.
 The butter adds a richness while the oil helps to keep the crumb moist for longer.
 You can use all butter if you prefer.
 Donuts are really good served fondue style or as a casual dessert with a bowl of warm chocolate sauce alongside.
 Donuts are always best eaten on the same day, so don’t waste time here.

 Baked donuts with cinnamon spiced chocolate glaze

 Makes about 18

 2 eggs, room temperature

 1 teaspoon vanilla extract

 210g all purpose cake flour